kayway/kayway.github.io/_posts/2025-11-28-Battlekin.md

 Ensured tutorial and dialogue flows were reliable and easy to adjust during development.

 # Final Thoughts
-Currently working on this project, It has been a challenge dealing with its engine and its clowd based development.
+Working on this project gave some challenges, like dealing with a cloud based editor and working under tight performance constraints.